-Gippsland Lakes Community Health recently launched a workplace awareness campaign to acknowledge International Day of People with Disability.
+Gippsland Lakes Complete Health recently launched a workplace awareness campaign to acknowledge International Day of People with Disability.

 The International Day of People with a Disability is a United Nations sanctioned day that is celebrated internationally on 3 December each year.
 It aims to increase public awareness, understanding, and acceptance of people with disability and celebrate the achievements and contributions of people with disability.